okikechinonso/wallet-engine/README.md

 ```

 ### login
-This ensures that the user is a member in the system, the authentication used is done using JWT.
+This ensures that the user is a member in the system, the user is authenticated using JWT.
 To perform other transaction copy the access_token without the quotation marks
 endpoint `localhost:<PORT>/api/v1/login`
 payload
 ```bigquery